 Dr. Bussing earned his undergraduate and medical degrees from the University of Louisville.

-Gateway Foundation Jacksonville is home to a team of certified and credentialed experts including certified alcohol and drug counselors (CADCs), as well as licensed staff such as licensed professional counselors (LPCs), licensed clinical professional counselors (LCPCs) and licensed social workers (LSWs).
+Gateway Jacksonville is home to a team of certified and credentialed experts including certified alcohol and drug counselors (CADCs), as well as licensed staff such as licensed professional counselors (LPCs), licensed clinical professional counselors (LCPCs) and licensed social workers (LSWs).
 The staff is trained in Dialectical Behavior Therapy and offers compassionate, experienced care to help during all stages of recovery.